OuterSpace: Blood Brothers and work with Army of the Pharaohs (2005–2007)

-God's Fury and The Unholy Terror (2008-2010)
+God's Fury and The Unholy Terror (2008–2010)

 On September 30, 2008, OuterSpace released their third studio album titled; God's Fury.
 It was released via Babygrande Records.
 The album features collaborations by Jedi Mind Tricks member Vinnie Paz, Sick Jacken & Cynic of Psycho Realm, and fellow A.O.T.P. members Doap Nixon, Reef The Lost Cauze, Des Devious, King Syze, Celph Titled, and Chief Kamachi.
 OuterSpace were also seen collaborating with Doap Nixon on his debut LP Sour Diesel on the song Warning Shot alongside brother King Syze.

 OuterSpace returned to work on the third studio album with Army of the Pharaohs titled The Unholy Terror.
 The official street release date was March 30, 2010, but the album was released early on March 19, 2010, on UGHH.com.

-My Brothers Keeper, In Death Reborn and Lost in Space (2011-2015)
+My Brothers Keeper, In Death Reborn and Lost in Space (2011–2015)

 On August 23, 2011, OuterSpace released their fourth studio album titled My Brother's Keeper.
 It was released by Enemy Soil.
 The Album features collaborations by Jedi Mind Tricks member Vinnie Paz, Ill Bill, Doap Nixon, Apathy, Blacastan, Esoteric, Sick Jacken, King Syze and V-Zilla.

 On November 30, 2013, Vinnie Paz revealed that two new Army Of The Pharaohs albums would be released in 2014.
 In Death Reborn is slated for a release on 22 April and the second LP is expected to drop in November.
 OuterSpace duo Crypt the Warchild and Planetary are both confirmed to be on the upcoming albums.
 New members including Blacastan of The Demigodz and Zilla from Houston, Texas are said to be joining the group.

 In 2012, they announced they were working on their fifth studio album titled Lost in Space.
 The album was originally set to be released in August, 2012 but has been pushed back and it is said to be released somewhere in 2016.
 They released two promo singles of the album, one called Manolo produced by Stu Bangas and one called Never Enough produced by Snowgoons.

 A new single called Murder Makes Art (MMA) produced by Scott Stallone, came out in 2015.

-Untitled New album (2016-present)
+Lost Angels (2016–present)

-Outerspace released their first project in almost 10 years in 2023.
-They would release the EP Lost Angels on February 3 featuring 4 new tracks.
+On February 4, 2023, Outerspace released their first project in almost 10 years: An EP entitled Lost Angels featuring 4 new tracks.